danielwolski/Other/xor-linked-list/README.md

 # XOR linked list

-The task is based on implement a bidirectional list.
-A classic bidirectional list stores successor and predecessor addresses in nodes, in our task the list stores only xor of these addresses in nodes.
-This saves approximately 50% of memory used by the list structure.
+Implementation of a bidirectional list in C++.
+Classic bidirectional list stores successor and predcessor addresses in nodes, this project implements storage of xor of these adresses in nodes.
+This saes ~50% of memory used by the list structure

 The list provides the following functionalities related to the following commands: